 Project Secretary, Young Peacebuilders for Climate Action

-Ferth Vandensteen Manaysay has mostly advocated for issues related to good governance, peace-building and environmental protection.
+Ferth Vandensteen Manaysay is currently a graduate student working towards his Master’s degree in international relations at the Graduate School of Asia-Pacific Studies in Waseda University.
+Prior to moving to Tokyo, he lived in South Korea as a recipient of the Korean Government Scholarship Programme.
+He has mostly advocated for issues related to good governance, peace-building and environmental protection.
 His previous experiences include working for the Philippine government, media and non-profit sector.
 He presently serves as the Regional Director for Asia-Pacific of Green the Gene, a global grassroots movement for positive environmental action through over 7 000 children and youth volunteers from schools and universities across 62 countries.
 Right before co-founding and spearheading the ASEAN Peace Project, Ferth was selected by the U.S. Embassy in Manila as one of the four academic fellows from the Philippines to participate in President Barack Obama’s Young Southeast Asian Leaders Initiative in the U.S. focused on global environmental issues at the East-West Center.
 He also participated in or mentored for various local and international programs, including the Generation Democracy, CIMB Young Leaders ASEAN Summit, ASEAN-Korea Frontier Forum, ASEAN Youth Volunteer Programme and Japan-East Asia Network of Exchange for Students and Youths, among many others.
 Ferth completed his Bachelor’s cum laude degree in Political Science at the University of the Philippines Diliman.
-He recently moved to South Korea to pursue his Master’s degree in International Studies at the Yonsei University as a recipient of the Korean Government Scholarship Programme.

 MA.
 CATHRENE LAGARE

 Project Treasurer, Young Peacebuilders for Climate Action